Tan560/wpilogsTomf4/README.md

 ## Acknowledgements

-Thanks to the FRC community and contributors for their tools and inspiration.
+Thanks to FRC Team 6238 and the FRC community for their tools and inspiration.